Nicola Avancini

+Biography

 Avancini was born in the Tyrol.
 He entered the Society of Jesus in 1627, and for some years held the chair of rhetoric and philosophy at University of Graz, and subsequently that of theology at Vienna.
 He was rector of the Colleges of Passau, Vienna, and Graz, Provincial of the Austrian Province, Visitor of Bohemia, and at his death Assistant for the German Provinces of the Society.

 In the midst of these duties he published works on philosophy, theology, and sacred literature.
 His Meditations on the Life and Doctrines of Jesus Christ has maintained some popularity.
 This work, originality in Latin, was translated into the principal European languages and went through many editions.
 The English version in use contains much additional matter drawn from the works of other authors.
 But these meditations, in their simple as well as their extended form, have assisted in the task of daily meditation.

 To Nicola Avancini has been attributed the Imperium Romano-Germanicum, a Carolo Magno Primo Romano-Germanico Caesare, per Quadraginta Novem Imperatores et Germaniae Reges, et ex his per XIV.. published in Vienna in 1658 (Typis Matthiae Cosmerovii).
 The book contains panegyrics of 50 German-Roman emperors written by Avancini in verse.
 C. J. Piripach wrote the Introductory "oratio".
 The Flemish engraver Gerard Bouttats who worked for the University of Vienna engraved the frontispiece and the 50 imperial busts that illustrate the text.